Published by Jeremy. Last Updated on February 4, 2025.

 Boyce Park Ski Slopes Are an Option Too

-Getting beyond the tubing courses, Boyce Park is home to a modest ski park that is home to four unique slopes (one green with a blue side loop, two blue, and one black diamond) as well as a modest terrain park.
+Getting beyond the tubing courses, Boyce Park is home to a modest ski park that is home to four unique slopes rated green and blue (easy and intermediate- scaled to the park itself), a practice area with magic carpet, as well as a modest terrain park.

 Overall, the winter activity area at Boyce Park is very small but it makes up for its size with attractive prices, a wonderfully fun tubing course, and close proximity to Pittsburgh- something we can all appreciate!